RevivalPMMP/PureEntitiesX/README.md

 ## Usage:

 You are welcome to use actual data from PureEntitiesX (Mob Widths, Heights, Item Drops), but please don't copy our AI and claim it as your own.
-We give full credit to @milk0417 to starting the AI, but we have made numerous changes since then, so we ask you kindly _*Not to Copy our code*_
+We give full credit to @milk0417 to starting the AI, but we have made numerous changes since then, so we ask you kindly _*Not to Copy our code (Unless you are forking and PR-ing, of course)*_

 ## Features: